11 Ways To Wear Polka-Dot Nails — Summer’s Sweetest Micro Trend

 True Blue

-Mismatched polka-dot manicures are a huge trend, but if you prefer something a little more subtle, then opt for two tonal colors rather than a clash, much like this blue look by nail content creator Melanie Graves.
-Try OPI Shore Is Something!, $12.99, with Essie Gel Couture in Caviar Bar, $13.
+Mismatched polka-dot manicures are a huge trend, but if you prefer something a little more subtle, then opt for two tonal colours rather than a clash, much like this blue look by nail content creator Melanie Graves.
+Try OPI Blue Lacquer in Blue Them All Away, £15.60, with Essie Gel Couture in Caviar Bar, £10.99.

 AdvertisementADVERTISEMENT